Public Workshops solicit involvement in WLCI habitat projects

-The Wyoming Landscape Conservation Initiative (WLCI) will hold a series of workshops in mid-August to engage the public in development of habitat enhancement projects in Southwest Wyoming.
+The Wyoming Landscape Conservation Initiative (WLCI) will hold a series of workshops in late-October to engage the public in development of habitat enhancement projects in Southwest Wyoming.

 The meetings will be held: